Draiken7/Synopsis-Based-Manhwa-Recommender/README.md

 (**NOTE** PCA 0 indicates all features are taken as is.)

-- **Silhouette Score vs Number of Principal Components vs Number of Clusters** THere seems to be a general trend for Kmeans, Agglomerative clustering and Gaussain Mixture models that as the number of clusters increase, the score drops.
+- **Silhouette Score vs Number of Principal Components vs Number of Clusters** There seems to be a general trend for Kmeans, Agglomerative clustering and Gaussain Mixture models that as the number of clusters increase, the score drops.
 Similarly as the number of principal components increases, there is a somewhat decreasing trend for the scores.
 A noticable spike happens when the number of principal components is set to 3.

-  - **KMEANS**
+  - **KMeans**
     ![image](https://github.com/user-attachments/assets/6af5c62a-ffd6-4cf1-a738-81adc57d0c41)

   - **Agglomerative Clustering**